Written by Mallory Junggren

-There are pros and cons for different fabrics used for sleepwear.
+There are pros and cons for different fabrics used for menopause sleepwear.
 We aren’t suggesting one fabric above all others; you’ll have to try them for yourself and decide which works best for you.

 Contrary to popular belief, when it comes to staying cool and dry, natural isn’t always better.
 Fabrics like cotton, linen, and even wool were once thought to be best for sleepwear because they’re highly breathable and soft to the touch.
 Those are indeed the benefits for natural fibers.
 Where they fall short, however, is in moisture retention.
 Natural fabrics tend to absorb sweat.
 Instead of evaporating, the sweat is soaked up by the fabric, so your jammies stay wet and make you feel as if you’re wearing a wet blanket.

 One positive attribute of polyester and other manufactured fabrics is that they have excellent wicking properties.
 They pull moisture away from the body to the exterior of the fabric where it can evaporate more easily and won’t leave you cold and damp.
 This quality makes synthetics perfect for workout clothes.
-On the minus side, when you’re in bed, where the air isn’t circulating, the moisture just collects in pools instead of drying.
+On the negative side, when you’re in bed, where the air isn’t circulating, the moisture just collects in pools instead of drying.

 In a somewhat different category is bamboo.
 Touted as organic and eco-friendly, fabric made from sustainable bamboo provides clothing that’s soft, comfortable, and naturally breathable.

-There’s no one-size-fits-all solution for clothing that fights wet sheets and garments resulting from hot flashes at night.
+In short, there’s no one-size-fits-all solution for menopause sleepwear.
 Besides choosing among different fabrics, women have different preferences in bedtime attire.
 Some feel more comfortable wearing nightgowns or nightshirts, while others prefer pajamas with pants and tops.
-And of course, some prefer to go au natural.

-Here’s a rundown of some of the most popular cool sleepwear:
+Here’s a rundown of some of the most popular, cool sleepwear:

-HotMama Sleepwear, a product of HotCool Wear™: Made from both Coolmax™ and bamboo fabrics, these garments are engineered to move sweat away from the body to the outer layer of the fabric so that it dries faster than most other fabrics.
+HotMama Sleepwear, a product of HotCool Wear: Made from both Coolmax and bamboo fabrics, these garments are engineered to move sweat away from the body to the outer layer of the fabric so that it dries faster than most other fabrics.
 In addition to sleepwear, HotCool Wear has a selection of other clothing, ranging from lingerie to separates, caftans, and workout clothing.
-The company also offers pillow cases made of the same moisture-wicking fabrics.
+The company also offers pillowcases made of the same moisture-wicking fabrics.